EG’2021 will feature four exquisite keynotes! The speakers will be:

 Pat Hanrahan, Stanford University

-Pat Hanrahan is the Canon USA Professor of Computer Science and Electrical Engineering in the Computer Graphics Laboratory at Stanford University.
+Pat Hanrahan is the Canon Professor of Computer Science and Electrical Engineering in the Computer Graphics Laboratory at Stanford University.
 His research focuses on rendering algorithms, graphics processing units, as well as scientific illustration and visualization.
 Hanrahan received a Ph.D. in Biophysics from the University of Wisconsin–Madison in 1985.
 In 1989, he joined the faculty of Princeton University.
 In 1995, he moved to Stanford University.
 As a founding employee at Pixar Animation Studios in the 1980s, Hanrahan was part of the design of the RenderMan Interface Specification and the RenderMan Shading Language.
 More recently, Hanrahan has served as a co-founder and CTO of Tableau Software.
 In 2019 he received the prestigious ACM Turing-Award.

 Vladlen Koltun, Intel Corp.